ktsu-dev/.github/copilot/docs/memory-tools-reference.md

 - **create_entities**: Create new entities only when they don't already exist
 - **create_relations**: Create meaningful connections between entities

+**Important Note About create_entities**:
+- The `create_entities` tool returns a list of successfully created entities
+- If an entity you intended to create is not included in the response, it means that entity already exists in memory
+- Existing entities are not updated by `create_entities` - use `add_observations` for those instead
+- Best practice: Try `add_observations` first; if it fails with an entity not found error, then use `create_entities`

 ## Maintenance Tools

 | Tool | Purpose | Example |